Superconducting properties of 3D low-density TI-bipolaron gas in magnetic field: Introduction

 We recall the main results of the theory of TI-polarons and bipolarons obtained in~\cite{33,35,36,37,38}.
 Notice that consideration of just electron-phonon interaction is not essential for the theory and can be generalized to any type of interaction, for example the interaction of electrons with the spin subsystem~\cite{39}.

-In what follows we will deal only with the main points of the theory important for the HTSC theory.
-The main result of papers~\cite{33,35,36,37,38} is construction of delocalized polaron and bipolaron states in the limit of strong electron-phonon interaction.
+In what follows, we will deal only with the main points of the theory important for the HTSC theory.
+The main result of papers~\cite{33,35,36,37,38} is the construction of delocalized polaron and bipolaron states in the limit of strong electron-phonon interaction.
 The theory of TI-bipolarons is based on the theory of TI-polarons~\cite{40} and retains the validity of basic statements proved for TI-polarons.
-The chief of them is the theorem of analytic properties of the ground state of a TI-polaron (accordingly TI-bipolaron) depending on the constant of electron-phonon interaction $\alpha$.
+The~chief of them is the theorem of analytic properties of the ground state of a TI-polaron (accordingly TI-bipolaron) depending on the constant of electron-phonon interaction $\alpha$.
 The main implication of this statement is the absence of a critical value of the EPI constant $\alpha _c$ below which the bipolaron state becomes impossible since it decays into independent polaron states.
 In other words, if there exists a value of $\alpha _c$ at which the TI-state becomes energetically disadvantageous with respect to its decay into individual polarons, then nothing occurs at this point but for $\alpha < \alpha _c$ the state becomes metastable.
-Hence, over the whole range of $\alpha$ variation we can consider TI-polarons as charged bosons capable of forming a superconducting condensate.
+For~this reason we can expect that for $\alpha < \alpha _c$ the normal phase occurs rather than the superconducting~one.

 Another important property of TI-bipolarons is the possibility of changing the correlation length over the whole range of $[0,\infty]$ variation depending on the Hamiltonian parameters~\cite{36,38}.
 Hence, it can be both much larger (as is the case in metals) and much less than the characteristic size between the electrons in an electron gas (as happens with ceramics).